Rites of Passage

 — Emily Gindi, NY 16

-Kerry Newman is the Assistant Director for Capital Gifts & Special Initiatives at UJA-Federation of New York.
+WHP Alum Kerry Newman (New York 16) is the Assistant Director for Capital Gifts & Special Initiatives at UJA-Federation of New York.
 She has worked in the Jewish Communal field for fifteen years, previously as a Hillel professional.
 She received her Master in Public Administration and a master’s in Jewish and Hebrew Studies from NYU.
 She and her husband are raising their two boys in Forest Hills, NY.
 Kerry blogs for Kveller.com, and enjoys traveling and spending time outdoors.

-Paul Siegel is the Managing Principal of Emet Capital, a private equity investment firm.
+WHP Alum Paul Siegel (New York 16) is the Managing Principal of Emet Capital, a private equity investment firm.
 Paul has been actively engaged at UJA-Federation of New York for the past ten years, where he is on the Board of Directors and a member of both the Network and Caring Cabinets.
 Paul previously chaired the Safety Net and Security Task Force, whose primary aim is to reduce suffering and isolation through targeted grantmaking.
 Mr. Siegel lives in NYC with his wife and three daughters.